Massey products for algebras over operads: Abstract

 \section{Abstract}

-We define a generalization of Massey products for algebras over a Koszul operad defined over a characteristic zero field, extending Massey's and Retakh's in the associative and Lie cases, respectively.
+We define a generalization of Massey products for algebras over a Koszul operad in characteristic zero, extending Massey's and Allday's and Retah's in the associative and Lie cases, respectively.
 We establish connections with minimal models and with Dimitrova's universal operadic cohomology class.
 We compute a Gerstenhaber algebra example and a hypercommutative algebra example related to the Chevalley--Eilenberg complex of the Heisenberg Lie algebra.

 \subjclass[2020]{18M70,55S20,13D03,16E40,17B56}